BBVA/qed/docs/introduction.md

 in order from old to new.

-Generate a data entry  for each version and add it to QED.
-Each data entry will have the form of a json message:
+Generate a data entry for each version and add it to QED:

-    {
-    	"pkg_name": "rocksdb",
-     	"pkg_version": "vX.XX.X",
-    	"pkg_digest": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-    }

     $ for i in v5.13.3 v5.12.5 v5.13.4 v5.14.2 v5.14.3 v5.15.10 v5.16.6 v5.17.2 v5.18.3; do
     	./generate.sh rocksdb ${i} https://github.com/facebook/rocksdb/archive/${i}.zip > rocksdb/${i}.json
     done

 Append the data to a QED server:

     $ for i in v5.13.3 v5.12.5 v5.13.4 v5.14.2 v5.14.3 v5.15.10 v5.16.6 v5.17.2 v5.18.3; do ./append.sh rocksdb/$i.json; done